rubymonsters/ruby-for-beginners/00_preface.md

 * Go through the whole thing and mark things that aren't absolutely required to know as "bonus" sections, e.g. "Operators are methods"
 * Check and re-think the order of topics.
 Some are Ruby language basics, some are tips and advice about tooling, searching, and general reflections on programming.
 We used about the same order of language basics, but then just anecdotally threw in other topics.
 I'm not sure how to best structure this in a book-style online resource.
 * Somehow split up the chapter "Classes and objects"
 * Add exercises, or link to appropriate external exercises.
-At the least add the mailbox and formatter exercise.

 * Add more topics that walk through the rest of the beginners curriculum, like using ERB to render a static HTML file, basics of HTTP, and building a Sinatra app that serves the same HTML.
 * Add a chapter about Ruby (e.g. optimized for happiness)
 * Add editor tips (shortcuts, syntax highlighting)
 * Add most common exception messages